-About a year into my injury, I begin speaking at churches and elementary schools.
+About a year into my injury, I began speaking at churches and elementary schools.
 I would share my story and talk about what life was like for me as a wheelchair user.
 Even though it had only been a year since my injury, there was so much to cover yet never enough time.
 As a new speaker, this was challenging.

 As an artist, writer, and visionary, creativity comes naturally to me.
 I began writing as a kid and would fill notebooks with short stories and poems, mostly of the romantic sort.
 Now, my writing is largely related to disability.
 Sometimes, while just lying in bed, an idea comes to me, and before you know it, I’m composing.
 After writing a few disability-themed short stories, I realized they were perfect for explaining to children what life as a person with a disability is like.
 The stories are inspired by my pubic speaking as well as my granddaughters.
 At ages where they’re being taught what most would consider the building blocks of education (reading, writing, etc.), by having me in their lives, they’re also developing fundamental life skills such as processing disability, figuring out how to respond to limitations, and learning how to interact with others who may look different.
 These are things all children should be exposed to in order to grow into empathetic and compassionate adults.